iamkaf/shape/PRD.md

 ## 1. Purpose & Scope

-RectGen is a command‑line program that generates a solid‑colour PNG rectangle given width, height, and colour parameters.
+Shape is a command‑line program that generates a solid‑colour PNG rectangle given width, height, and colour parameters.
 It is intended for scripts, CI pipelines, and local tooling where programmatic placeholder images are needed.
 Non‑goals: gradients, text rendering, graphical UI.

 ## 2. Functional Requirements